gamethapcam/multi-tic-tac-toe/README.md

 ## multi-players
-despite limited by convention, the game is ready to receive any number of players (either human or robots); it´s also possible to make two robots play each other!
+despite limited by convention, the game is ready to receive any number of players (either human or robots); it´s also possible to let two robots play each other - which is fun and I recommend

 ## AI
 There are three levels pre-configured: easy, normal and hard.
 They are programmatically configured to mix the best